weaveworks-experiments/flux-classic/site/swarm.md

 Next we start the fluxd, the Flux daemon (see the [Overview](overview)).
-Fluxd must be run on each host, so we ask `docker-machine` to list the hosts and use a Swarm scheduling constraint to run an agent on each.
+Fluxd must be run on each host, so we ask `docker-machine` to list the hosts and use a Swarm scheduling constraint to run a daemon on each.

 ```sh
 $ hosts=$(docker-machine ls -f {% raw %}'{{.Name}}'{% endraw %})